 Olympic Museum

-The museum is spread over three floors and itโs incredibly well done.
-Even if youโre not a fan of the Olympics and Iโm not particularly a huge fan โ itโs still a cool museum to visit.
-The permanent exhibition presents the origin of the Olympic games, through to modern day.
+The museum is spread over three floors, and it’s incredibly well done.
+Even if you’re not a fan of the Olympics and I’m not particularly a huge fan – it’s still a cool museum to visit.
+The permanent exhibition presents the origin of the Olympic games through to the modern day.

-There are loads of interactive exhibits and itโs hard not too actually get a bit emotional watching the Olympic highlights over the years on the gigantic screens.
-Mind you, I get teary eyed watching Britainโs Got Talent.
+There are loads of interactive exhibits, and it’s hard not to actually get a bit emotional watching the Olympic highlights over the years on the gigantic screens.

 Check their website for up to date information on tickets, opening hours and exhibitions.